 This post may include affiliate links; see our disclosure policy.

-Ingredients in this blueberry crumble recipe
+Ingredients in this blueberry crumble

+What’s the difference between a crumble and a crisp?
+Technically, a crisp has oats or nuts in the topping and a crumble does not: it’s essentially butter, flour and sugar.
 The lines have blurred in modern definitions of these recipes, so often you’ll see crumbles with oats.
-As much as we love oats, we went with the classic definition of a crumble here: and it was well worth it.
+As much as I love oats, I went with the classic definition of a crumble here.
 Here’s what you’ll need for this blueberry crumble:

 Use fresh or frozen blueberries

-A note on the butter
+A note on the butter quantity

 This recipe calls for 7 tablespoons butter.
 If you bake a lot, you’ll notice most crumble and crisp recipes call for either 6 tablespoons of butter or 8 tablespoons.
 But trust us!
 Seven is the magic number here, and it makes for absolutely perfect crumbles.